Walk & WADE TRIPS

 • Use sink tips or heavily weighted flies

-• Focus on deep bends, structure, and winter holding water
+• Focus on deflcetions and slack water close to shore

 Safety Considerations: